 GOAL

-This article helps you to connect Oracle autonomous database from ODI studio using wallet files.
+This article helps you connect Oracle autonomous databases from the ODI studio using wallet files.

-Oracle autonomous database offers 3 type of connections –
+Oracle’s autonomous database offers 3 types of connection –

-- Oracle wallet file – Java & JDBC thin driver uses wallet files (ewallet.p12 & cwallet.sso) files to connect autonomous database.
+2. Oracle wallet file – Java & JDBC thin driver uses wallet files (ewallet.p12 & cwallet.sso) files to connect autonomous databases.

-- Oracle JKS files – Java & JDBC thin driver uses JKS file (truststore.jks & keystore.jks) files to connect autonomous database.
+3. Oracle JKS files – Java & JDBC thin driver uses JKS files (truststore.jks & keystore.jks) files to connect autonomous databases.

 Make sure you meet the following requirements.

-- An Autonomous database with security rules configured allows connections from the ODI studio client network.
+1. An autonomous database with security rules configured allows connections from the ODI Studio client network.

-- An ODI studio j2ee/stand-alone agent with a minimum 12c version.
+2. An ODI studio J2EE/stand-alone agent with a minimum 12c version.

 Creating a Connection